andrewharvey/asgs2pgsql/README.md

 =======

 These scripts are designed to load the Australian Bureau of Statistics [ASGS](http://www.abs.gov.au/websitedbs/D3310114.nsf/home/Australian+Statistical+Geography+Standard+(ASGS\)) into a PostgreSQL database.
-Both the data from the CSV files and spatial geometries from the SHAPE files are loaded together.

-Once the ABS releases the 2011 Census data, I hope to produce similar scripts to load that data into PostgreSQL referencing this ASGS schema.
+The ASGS is published as a combination of non-spatial CSV files and spatial SHAPE files.
+Both of these files are used in this loader and combined together to form the (unofficial) ASGS PostgreSQL schema.

-The ASGS consists of Volumes 1-5.
+The 2011 ASGS consists of Volumes 1-5.
 Publications 1270.0.55.001 - 1270.0.55.005.
-Only Volumes 1-3 have been release and as such these scripts just process 1-3.
+Only Volumes 1-3 have been released and as such these scripts just process 1-3.

+You may also be interested in my corresponding [abs2pgsql loader scripts](https://github.com/andrewharvey/abs2pgsql) which will (soon) load the ABS Census 2011 into PostgreSQL, making use of this ASGS schema to provide the geographic standard to those statistics.

 Copyright
 =======